|

 mentioned, the Headquarter's News published listings and the on-line TCA X-change's listings, can be monitored and referenced for determining the

+value of similar train items.
+You must be a member of TCA in order to access these services.
 The best and most effective method for figuring out the value that your toy or model trains have attained is to attend train meets and shows where these items are bought and sold to see the actual prices being paid.
 TCA Western Division conducts several of these shows or 'train meets' each year in various locations in the Southern California area.
 For a full listing of the current year schedule of these train meets, visit our

 web page here.